numiralofe/fuzzy-sec/README.md

 * **Workers** pull requests from **Dispatcher** and process's pool's of tasks that they have.

 * **Data Persistency** in the above stack there are 2 main types of data that needs to be stored, an SQL based one where application configurations and user data is kept, and a non SQL layer that persists data gathered and processed by workers and dispatchers.

+**Please take in account that:**
+* some services communicate with each other
+* others depend on an SQL database
+* others depend on message brokers or/ in memory databases.

 ## Main Diagram